ikoniqoz/nitrodocs/content/plugins/settings.md

 	{{ noparse }}{{ settings:setting }}{{ /noparse }}

 Returns a setting value.
-Most are simply text strings edited via the settings tab in PyroCMS.
+Most are simply text strings edited via the settings tab in NitroCMS.
 Some, however, are boolean and use 1 for true and 0 for false.

 For example, if you want to retrieve the `mail_protocol` setting value, you can use: